 To make sure you are on the right track, the final project requires three intermediate checkpoints:

-Every student must work on and submit their own final project, but you are encouraged to team up with classmates to work on each other’s projects.
-Groups can be coordinated on the Discussion Boards or in person.
+Every student must work on and submit their own final project, but you are encouraged to collaborate with classmates.
+Groups can be coordinated on the Discussion Boards.